Arrangement Provisoire was founded in 2007 in Lyon.

 As dancers they worked with internationally renowned artists such as Anne Teresa De Keersmaeker, Wim Vandekeybus, Maguy Marin, Christian Rizzo or Yoann Bourgeois, among others.

 As choreographers, they have already created a dozen pieces.
 Between 2008 and 2015 Jordi Galí created mainly: T, Ciel, 22 Cailloux, Abscisse and Maibaum.
-He is currently preparing a new project for 2018.
+He is currently preparing a the new project PX8 for June 2018.
 Vania Vaneau created in 2014 the solo piece Blanc, it received the SACD- Beaumarchais 2015 Price.
-And she is currently creating the new piece Ornement in collaboration with the dancer Anna Massoni.
-This new creation will be premiered in fall 2016.
+She created the duet Ornement in 2016 in collaboration with the dancer Anna Massoni.
+And she is currently creating the new piece ORA (Orée).
+This new creation will be premiered in spring 2019.

 The pieces of Vania Vaneau are produced primarily on the trays and focus of different physical and subjective strata of the body as continuity of its environment.
 Relating to anthropology, psychology, and somatic or spiritual practices.
 Vania Vaneau is creating a link between organicity, memory, theatricality and plasticity.